k0pernicus/website/content/posts/macos_big_fail.md

 disqus = false
 +++

+**EDIT (15th of November 2020)**
+_I made a mistake in explaining that OCSP send in its request the hash binary, which is not correct, and I am sorry for that._
+_Indeed, OCSP send out the hash of the app developer certificate, as explained [in this great blog post](https://blog.jacopo.io/en/post/apple-ocsp/)._

 Apple released it's new mac operating system update - macOS Big Sur - yesterday night, a version that introduces a new design, closer to the iOS / iPadOS interface, new security updates (goodbye hacky kernel extensions...), new features & apps via Catalyst and... an optimized version of macOS for Apple Silicon devices.

 ## First, the hype...